Oh My Gosh (Basement Jaxx song)

 "Oh My Gosh" is a song by British electronic music duo Basement Jaxx.
 It was released on 14 March 2005 as the lead single from the band's greatest hits album, The Singles.
 Vula Malinga and rapper Skillah are two vocals contributor in the song.

 The song achieved moderate success when it peaked at number eight in the UK Singles Chart and was also nominated for the Popjustice £20 Music Prize.
 Worldwide, "Oh My Gosh" reached number four in Finland and peaked within the top 40 in Australia, Flemish Belgium and Ireland.

 Background and composition

-The duo sat down and wrote the song specially as a single for the album.
-Ratcliffe personally felt encouraged by it; he thought it was a good way to ease them back into songwriting process.
+The duo sat down and wrote the song specifically as a single for the album.
+Ratcliffe personally felt encouraged by it; he thought it was a good way to ease them back into the songwriting process.
 They applied the same treatment to their later single "Hush Boy" but, however, failed.

-The duo had been working with her for three years earlier.

 Critical reception

 While reviewing The Singles, AllMusic's Andy Kellman listed the song as one of his "track picks" on the album and called the song "rubbery", "deliciously flirtatious and cartoonish."
 Writing for Drowned in Sound, Julian Ridgway gave the song 5 out of 10, stated: "They’ve proved themselves masters of the dumb pop single in the past – records that make you smile even if they don’t make you think.
 But with 'Oh My Gosh' the smile’s started to freeze over, like the one you get when people make you look through their holiday photos."
 He concluded his review by commented that the "airhead" lyrics are "quite funny" but the song "is pretty average stuff for them."
 In 2005, it was nominated for the Popjustice £20 Music Prize, but lost to "Wake Me Up" by Girls Aloud.